fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 #### Functional Attributes

 Functional attributes let you control a variety of functional elements on the chart.
 For example, you can opt to show/hide data labels or data values.
 You can also set chart limits and extended properties.
-The list of functional attributes used in the above JSON are:
+The functional attributes used in the above JSON are:

 * `caption` sets the caption of the chart.
 * `subcaption` sets the sub-caption of the chart.
 * `xAxisName` sets the name of the x-axis, whereas `yAxisName` sets the name of the y-axis.
-* `numberPrefix` adds prefix to all the numbers visible on the chart.
+* `numberPrefix` adds a prefix to all the numbers visible on the chart.
 * Please note, we have used the `theme` attribute in the chart's JSON data and provided `fusion` (default theme) as its value.
 Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.

 #### Cosmetic Attributes

-These attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's aesthetics no cosmetic attributes are used in this sample.
+These attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's aesthetics, no cosmetic attributes are used in this sample.

 For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').

 ### Include FusionCharts Suite XT library

 To include the FusionCharts Suite XT JavaScript library in your HTML page, use the `<script>` tag.
 Next, include a theme file to style the chart.
-The theme is called `fusion`, and it is present in the `themes` folder of your download.
+The theme used here is called `fusion`, and it is present in the `themes` folder of the downloaded package.
 Refer to the code below:

 ```html
 <html>